Configure Wing FTP Server with a router or firewall.

 3. Forward port 21 to the Wing FTP Server at IP 192.168.1.123.

-4. Also forward the PASV Port Range specified in Step 1 to 192.168.1.123.
+4. Also forward the PASV port range (like 1024-1074) to 192.168.1.123.
 This is necessary so that when the FTP client issues a PASV mode command to Wing FTP Server, the server will open a data channel for the client.

 5. If you have Implicit SSL enabled on your Wing FTP Server, you should also forward port 990 to 192.168.1.123.

 7. Save the configuration and it will take effect immediately.
 For some routers, you may need to switch off the power and restart again.